To celebrate cooler weather, but, heck!, potatoes can be enjoyed year-round, I tracked down 45 different potato recipes for you.

 Salt, pepper, other seasonings of choice

-- Prepare Potato Gems according to label directions and set aside.
+- Prepare mashed potatoes according to label directions and set aside.

 - Melt 3 tablespoons butter in large frying pan then add rehydrated vegetables, meat substitute, salt and pepper, Worcestershire sauce and beef broth.
 Cook over medium heat for about 10 minutes or until vegetables are tender.